b1ron/ftdc/README.md

 ## FTDC quick parser for content type detection

 Eventually, the intention is to make a full BSON parser in plain JavaScript.
-But currently its purpose is to fetch files using the Fetch API and quickly identify whether the file is an FTDC file.
+But currently its only purpose is to fetch files using the Fetch API and quickly determine whether the file is an FTDC file or not.